Roscoe Conkling: Reconstruction and the Fourteenth Amendment

 Within the Joint Committee on Reconstruction, Conkling was a relatively conservative member of the Republican majority, in sympathy with chairman William Pitt Fessenden and in contrast to radicals George S. Boutwell and Jacob Howard.

 He subscribed neither to the constitutional theory of secession advanced by the radical Thaddeus Stevens or Charles Sumner, who held that secession (or dissolution of the Southern states) had been achieved, leaving Congress plenary power to govern their territory, or of President Andrew Johnson, which held that secession was impossible and that the Southern states remained in the Union.
 Instead, Conkling endorsed the theory advanced by Samuel Shellabarger and Chief Justice Salmon P. Chase, which held that secession was impossible and void, but that states had lapsed from the guaranteed republican form of government, thus entitling Congress to prescribe the steps for reinstating a proper government.

 In order to establish these steps, the Joint Committee began work on the Fourteenth Amendment.
 Conkling took an active part in drafting the amendment, particularly its provision on representation, Section 2.
 His draft excluded, for the purpose of apportioning representation, all persons of a race or color whose political or civil rights and privilege were denied, thus punishing the jurisdiction which so denied them.
 Conkling was also responsible for substituting the word "persons" for "citizens" in Section 2.

+In 1866, he authored the book Congress and the President, The political problems of 1866.